 And this is what Extraordinary English Speakers helps you with.

 You already know what to do… but are you doing it?

 Extraordinary English Speakers is a group of people dedicated to mastering the English language and speaking it without hesitation in all areas of their lives.

-- Weekly Group Coaching Sessions Every Friday — every Friday we have a meeting via Zoom to discuss the week’s lesson (see below) and address any questions, problems and challenges you face with your English (these sessions are normally 11 am Ireland time, but I do switch the times around − you can also ask questions in advance if you can’t make it live, and everything is recorded).
+- Weekly Group Coaching Calls — every week we have a group coaching meeting via Zoom to discuss any questions, problems and challenges you face with your English (these sessions are normally 11:15 am Ireland time, but I do switch the times around depending on my schedule).

 - Special rates on courses, seminars and workshops that I run.
 Enough said.

-Before you join EES make sure you mean the following requirements…
+Before you consider joining EES make sure you meet the following requirements…

 - Graduates of MEFA who finished with a minimum of 80% completion on the homework tasks.

 - If you want to learn to speak like an American this isn’t for you.
 If you use English either internationally, or you’re using British (best), Irish, Australian or New Zealander English (also a very good match) this is best.
 In reality there is very little difference between different English (and we do have many members in the US using the lessons very successfully).
 But I’m British and the lessons I make are based primarily on British English and culture.